 FOR MEDIA: Day-of participation with photograph elements are available.
 Interested media should contact Shannon Kalahar at firstname.lastname@example.org or call 727-741-5440.

 About the Foundation for a Healthy St. Petersburg

 The Foundation for a Healthy St. Petersburg is a private foundation formed in 2013 following the sale of the nonprofit Bayfront Health St. Petersburg.
-It is the steward of $170 million in assets to support health equity in Pinellas County.
+It is the steward of an endowment to support health equity in Pinellas County.
 The Foundation achieves health equity through race equity by listening humbly, learning fearlessly, and leading courageously impacting systems change.
 In 2019, it opened the Center for Health Equity, a place where people come together to find the resources and partners to advance race equity and achieve health equity.
 To learn more, visit https://healthystpete.foundation/

 About the University of South Florida